KINGSTON BUTTER FACTORY TO BECOME CULTURAL HERITAGE AND PERFORMING ARTS HUB

 The historic Kingston Butter Factory (KBF) building will be reimagined to incorporate a new blackbox-style theatre, as well as a living museum to celebrate the stories of our people, including our Aboriginal and Torres Strait Islander communities.

-This follows a decision by Council in August to no longer locate an innovation hub in the KBF building, but instead pursue other more viable options elsewhere in Logan.
-The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor event space.
+This follows a decision by Council in August 2019 to no longer locate an innovation hub in the KBF building, but instead pursue other more viable options elsewhere in Logan.
+The rest of the KBF Cultural Precinct Redevelopment Project is continuing as planned, including creating the city’s largest outdoor events space.

 - flexible studio space for rehearsals

 - multi-purpose function and event spaces